PhilipYip1988/vmware-workstation-installation-guide/windows-2000-guest/readme.md

 # Windows 2000

+Step-by-step guides for VMware Workstation 17.6.4, focused on running Windows 2000 in a virtual environments.
+Learn to enable shared folders, USB passthrough and serial port passthrough to control legacy scientific instruments and laboratory hardware, making older software and devices compatible with modern systems.
+Windows 2000 was an NT-based business operating system and did not include all the drivers available in the consumer-focused Windows 98 SE.
+Windows XP, on the other hand, bridged the business and home markets and consequently consolidated a much wider driver support base.
+Windows 2000 reached its official end of life in July 2010, meaning Microsoft no longer provides security updates, bug fixes, or technical support for this operating system.

 ## Notes

 VMware Workstation Player 17.6.4 has Windows 2000 as an option for a Virtual Machine.
 However Windows 2000 is regarded as a legacy Operating System and isn't tested by Broadcom.
 Moreover the VMware Tools 12.5.3 which comes with VMware workstation player doesn't support Windows 2000.
 VMware Tools 6.5.5 is the last version of VMware Tools to support Windows 2000 and should be downloaded seperately as an ISO.